DinoCappe/hexa_logic/README.md

 Currently, it's a WIP.
 Future plans include designing an AI to play the game.

-The repository includes builds for both a fully-fledged documentation generated with Sphinx and the ready-to-use `HivemindEngine.exe`.
+The repository includes builds for both a fully-fledged documentation generated with Sphinx and the ready-to-use `HexalogicEngine.exe`.

 ## Documentation